sarahdurks/ecomm-backend/README.md

 - [x] Sequelize

 ### How to use
-To use:
+To get started:

 ` Download the code or clone the repo`
-` Open MySQL workbench   `
 ` npm i to install necessary packages `
 ` npm run seed to populate database `
+` npm start`

 ### User Story 📖
 > AS A manager at an internet retail company